 A personal statement from Dr. Kern about the creation of Pawsitive Steps Rehabilitation and Therapy for Pets:

-Colleen always had a passion for animals ever since she was a child.
-She graduated from a veterinary technician program in 2010 and had worked for 3 years in a small animal practice prior to joining the Pawsitive Steps team.
-She has a cat named Ying and a dog named Scout, who is also a rehab patient.
+Colleen always had a passion for animals ever since she was a child and knew that she wanted to pursue a career helping them.
+In 2010, she graduated from Baker College’s veterinary technician program and worked for 3 years in a small animal practice prior to joining the Pawsitive Steps team.
+In December 2015, she completed the Canine Rehabilitation Institute rehabilitation curriculum and became a Certified Canine Rehabilitation Veterinary Nurse.

 "I am very excited to start this new chapter in my career.
 I believe that our pets are family.
 For many of us, they are our children.
 We would do anything to improve their lives and give them what they need.
 That is why I am in this field.
 We are their voice."